mrvgbrow/BrowGames/text/instructions.md

 <ul>
 <li>Screen Pad - The distance of the walls from the edge of the screen, as a fraction of the screen height.</li>
+<li>Score Size - Size of the life counter relative to the screen height.</li>
 <li>Lives Start - The initial number of lives that each player has.
 When these lives expire, the player is removed from the game.</li>
 <li>Paddle Wall Offset - The offset between the paddle and the wall, as a fraction of the screen height.</li>
 <li>Wall Length - The distance from the corner of a wall to the start of a player goal, as a fraction of the screen height.</li>
+<li>AI Try All - When set to On, the computer player will try to hit a ball even if the paddle speed isn't enough to make it.</li>
+<li>Paddle Max Dribble - Sets a maximum number of times the ball can bounce off the paddle side before it bounces at a random angle.
+This logic is intended to avoid infinite loops.</li>
 </ul>